samccone/css-diff/README.md

 ## Command Line

-The command line interface takes 2 paths to css/styl/scss files as well as an options `-v` or `--visual` argument to print the diff.
+The command line interface takes 2 paths to css/styl/scss files as well as an options `-v` or `--visual` argument to print the diff or `-u` or `--updates` argument to print updated rules.
 The return value of the invokation with be `true` or `false`.

 * `$ npm install css-diff`
 * `$ node_modules/.bin/css-diff path/to/file.styl path/to/file2.css -v`